Price Discrimination in International Airline Markets: Data

 \paragraph{Description of Markets and Carriers.} After our initial selection and restriction on nonstop monopoly markets, we have 14,930 observations representing 224 markets and 64 carriers.
 We list the top 20 markets based on sample representation in Table \ref{tab:markets}, along with the number of unique flights and the total observations.
-The most common U.S. airports in our final sample are San Francisco (SFO), New York JFK (JFK), and Phoenix (PHX), and the three most common routes are SFO to Auckland, New Zealand (AKL), JFK to Helsinki, Finland (HEL), and JFK to Johannesburg, South Africa (JNB).
-The median flight has a distance of 4,229 miles, and the inter-quartile range of $2,287$ to $5,583$ miles.
-In Table \ref{tab:carriers} we display the top ten carriers from our final sample, which represent approximately 60\% of our final observations.
+The most common U.S. airports in our final sample are New York JFK (JFK), San Francisco (SFO), and Phoenix (PHX), and the three most common routes are Los Angeles to Shanghai, China (PVG), San Francisco to Auckland, New Zealand (AKL), and New York to Helsinki, Finland (HEL).
+The median flight has a distance of 4,229 miles and an inter-quartile range of $2,287$ to $5,583$ miles.
+In Table \ref{tab:carriers}, we display the top ten carriers from our final sample, representing approximately 60\% of our final observations.